Why Impeaching Trump Would Be a Terrible Mistake

 Politics of Impeachment

 Impeachment is not supported by a majority of elected officials, nor a majority of voters, let alone the Republican-held Senate.
 The majority of American voters are on board with getting rid of Trump.
 He is deeply unpopular.
-He loses head-to-head matches with generic Democrat as well as most of the specific frontrunners.
+He loses head-to-head matches with a generic Democrat as well as most of the specific frontrunners.
 On the other hand, impeachment is, ironically, as unpopular as Trump.

 So how are Democrats meant to gain a larger share of voters by doing something that voters don’t want?